 - We've started up the newly overhauled apple press again this year, and now have juice available to sell, alongside vinegar and cider.

 - Our forestry season is back underway, and we've got a few spaces left on our volunteer weekends in the new year.
 For coppicing or felling, have a look at the woodland work weekends on the events page for more information.

 About Tinkers Bubble

-Tinkers Bubble is a small woodland community which uses environmentally sound methods of working the land without fossil fuels.
+Tinkers Bubble is a small off-grid woodland community in Somerset.
+We use environmentally sound methods of working the land without using fossil fuels.

 We have planning permission for self-built houses on the condition that we make a living from the land.
 We make our monetary incomes mainly through forestry, apple work and gardening.
 As a result we’re money poor but otherwise rich!

+If you are keen to join in with what we do then you can apply to volunteer with us for a 2 to 3 week stay.
+See here for more information.
 Please get in touch by email or post if you would like to volunteer with us, including why you’re interested in visiting, and any relevant experience you’ve got.
-We don’t expect you to be a professional peasant; It just helps to get an idea of what you’re about.
+We don’t expect you to be a professional peasant; it just helps to get an idea of what you’re about.

 Please check your spam folder for our response - we answer all emails, usually within a week or so, but some email providers (particularly hotmail) seem to put all emails from riseup.net in the spam folder (please let us know if this is the case).

 We usually check emails about once a week, so responces may be slow.